 13 Essential Relationship Rules Every Couple Should Follow

-At Relationship Rules, we live by a simple mantra—learn from our experiences and share those lessons with others.
-The past two years have taught us to truly cherish our lives, emotions, and the people we love.
+At Relationship Rules, we live by one simple mantra—learn from what life teaches us and share those lessons so others can grow too.
+The past couple of years have been eye-opening.
+They’ve reminded us to slow down, value our emotions, and hold on tighter to the people we love.

 1. Stop Blaming, Start Accepting

-“Love is about two people supporting and respecting each other, not a competition of faults.”
+💬 “Real love is about two people supporting each other, not keeping score of who messed up more.”

 2. Learn Together, Every Day